-The question of whether party leaders would support a national strategy was sent in the form of a letter by the CPMHC via email to all parties, back in August.
+The question of whether party leaders would support a national strategy was sent in the form of a letter by the CPMHC via email to all parties in August.
 It told of how Australia and the U.K. each have their own maternal mental health strategies that help to prevent, identify and treat perinatal mood and anxiety disorders (PMADs).
-It also let party leaders know that the Society of Obstetricians and Gynecologists of Canada has endorsed the Australian Guidelines, underscoring the need for a multidisciplinary Canadian strategy.
+It also let party leaders know that the Society of Obstetricians and Gynecologists of Canada had endorsed the Australian Guidelines, underscoring the need for a multidisciplinary Canadian strategy.

-“New parents shouldn’t have to worry about perinatal mood and anxiety disorders while taking care of their newborns and growing families,” writes Singh.
+“New parents shouldn’t have to worry about perinatal mood and anxiety disorders while taking care of their newborns and growing families,” wrote Singh.
 “Canada only devotes 7.2 per cent of overall health care spending to mental health.
 Canadians deserve better.
 This is why a NDP government will expand mental-health coverage so that parents struggling with perinatal mental health can access timely, publicly-funded sources when they need it.”

-“The NDP wants to provide head-to-toe health care coverage for Canadians,” writes Singh.
+“The NDP wants to provide head-to-toe health care coverage for Canadians,” wrote Singh.
 “This principle is at the heart of New Democrats’ unwavering commitment to public health care.
 Universal access to public health care is one of the proudest achievements of New Democrats.”

 Depression impacts 20% of perinatal women and 10% of their partners.
 Despite limitations in Canadian data, suicide is the 4th leading cause of death, with 1 in 19 maternal deaths in Ontario attributed to suicide.
 PMADs are stronger risk factors for child behaviour problems than smoking, binge drinking, and domestic abuse.